-Why does every startup require a CTO?
+Why does every startup requore a CTO

 Ever thought about the idea of getting a technical leader for governing your startup, to ease your day-to-day activities, alongside a smooth running of your startup?
 No?
 Well, this article elaborately showcases how hiring a CTO can be the best decision you ever made for your startup.
 Making a quick and easy decision? – HIRE A CTO!